-Water-stops must be constructed as shown in Fig 14 below.
+Water-stops must be constructed as shown in Figure 14 below.

-At door thresholds, the membrane must be dressed to the base of the door jamb as shown in Figs 18-20 (p50).
+At door thresholds, the membrane must be dressed to the base of the door jamb as shown in Figures 18-20 (p47).

-Water-stops are required by Section 4.0 at edges of a wet-area waterproof membrane system where an upstand against a wall cannot be formed.
+Water-stops are required by Section 4.0, Design (p20) at edges of a wet-area waterproof membrane system where an upstand against a wall cannot be formed.